matthewfeickert/talk-Argonne-lunch-seminar/talk.md

 - Scalable workflows are a requirement for LHC scale analyses
    - Distributed .bold[Functions as a Service] offer powerful scaling
    - Heterogeneous architectures can be employed
-   - Metadiff can allow for differentiating through systems using FaaS
+   - Metadiff can allow for .bold[differentiating across systems] using FaaS
 - Ongoing areas of rapid work in IRIS-HEP, gradhep, and CERN
    - Growing .bold[ecosystem] of work and tools